• Skip to primary navigation

 Ingredients

-• Seasoned salt we use Red Robin but Lawry's is great too!
+• 1 tablespoon Seasoned salt we use Red Robin but Lawry's is great too!

 Instructions

-• Score the membrane of the back side of the rib rack in a diamond shape.
-Sounds harder than it is!
+• Score the membrane of the back side of the rib rack in a diamond shape, or peel the membrane off.

-• Season the ribs with your favorite seasoned salt.
+Season the ribs with your favorite seasoned salt.
+I'm generous with it and I rub it in.

-• Spread sliced onions on the bottom of a large roasting pan.
+• Layer sliced onions on bottom of roasting pan.

-• Carefully move the ribs to a big jelly roll sheet (I use two tongs).
-Make sure they are meat side UP.
+• Carefully move the ribs to a baking sheet (I use two tongs).
+Add barbeque sauce to both sides.

-• Then bake in the oven for about 15 minutes at 350 Fahrenheit.
+• Roast in the oven, uncovered for about 10 minutes at 400° Fahrenheit.
 Baste with more sauce if your family is the saucy kind.

 • Cut between every third rib.
 ENJOY!